 Analysis of spectral data is the final and critical stage in the spectroscopic procedure.
 These data are analyzed to determine the chemical or physical characteristics of the sample, such as the identification of functional groups in molecules, molecular structure, or concentration of components in mixtures (Karpukhina et al., 2023).
 For example, in IR spectroscopy, peaks in the spectrum may indicate the presence of functional groups such as hydroxyl (-OH) or carbonyl (C=O), which provide important information about the molecular structure of the sample.
+In this study, Figure 5 shows land classification, which is represented by characteristics in the form of color.
+Water bodies are blue, vegetation canopies are dark green, green open spaces are light green, bare grounds are brown, settlements are yellow, built-up areas are red, and cloud errors are white.

 In a recent study, spectroscopy-based image processing technology was applied to land classification using Landsat 8 OLI imagery with acquisition in 2022 (Manetu et al., 2023; Yuan et al., 2023).
 The use of GIS (Geographic Information System) software with the dzetsaka plugin, a semi-automatic classification tool, allows for more accurate and detailed visualization of land classification.
-The research resulted in the classification of land into seven main classes: water bodies, vegetation canopy, green open spaces, vacant land, settlements, built-ups (buildings), and cloud cover.
-The Landsat 8 OLI imagery used covers the entire archipelago of the Republic of Indonesia, consisting of 230 pathrows, allowing comprehensive and extensive analysis.
+The research resulted in the classification of land into seven main classes: water bodies, vegetation canopy, green open spaces, vacant land, settlements, built-up areas (buildings), and cloud cover.
+The Landsat 8 OLI imagery used covers the entire archipelago of the Republic of Indonesia, consisting of 230 paths/rows, allowing comprehensive and extensive analysis.

-The advantage of the GIS method with the dzetsaka plugin compared to other methods lies in several aspects.
+The advantage of the GIS method with the dzetsaka plugin, compared to other methods, lies in several aspects.
 First, the accuracy and detail of the resulting classification are very high, allowing clear identification of different types of land use.
-Secondly, this method allows a very wide scope of analysis, which is difficult to achieve with traditional methods.
-For example, manual analysis of land use for the entire territory of Indonesia would take enormous time and resources.
+Secondly, this method allows for a very wide scope of analysis, which is difficult to achieve with traditional methods.
+For example, manual analysis of land use for the entire territory of Indonesia would take an enormous amount of time and resources.
 Third, efficiency is another advantage of this method.
 The use of GIS software and semi-automated plugins speeds up the analysis process, saving valuable time and resources.
 This method has an important role in planning science.
 Accurate information about land use is essential for urban planning, infrastructure development, and natural resource management (Kalfas et al., 2023).
 For example, by knowing the distribution and extent of green open space areas, governments and urban planners can design strategies to improve the quality of the environment and public health.
 Environmental monitoring is also one of the main benefits of this method.
-Changes in land use, such as deforestation or urbanization, can be monitored in real-time, enabling faster and more effective prevention or mitigation actions (Singh et al, 2022).
+Changes in land use, such as deforestation or urbanization, can be monitored in real-time, enabling faster and more effective prevention or mitigation actions (Singh et al., 2022).